 We get our seeds from a variety of different places.
 Some of the seed companies are small and up-and-coming, while others are large and well established.
 We always try to use organic seeds when possible, however some varieties aren’t always available as certified organic.
 They may have been grown organically, just not certified.

 Who provides the labor for your farm?

-The two of us provide most of the labor on the farm.
+The two of us provide the majority of labor on the farm.
 During the busier times of the year we’ve done work trades with friends.
-They provide us with labor and we give them $18 an hour worth of farm credits to our online farm store.
-Once we become more established and need more full-time help, we will move to paying our employees a living wage of $18 per hour.
+They provide us with labor and in exchange we give them $18 an hour worth of farm credits to our online farm store.
+Once we become more established and need full-time help, we will move to paying our employees a living wage.

-All of the amendments we use are certified organic and we source locally whenever possible.
+All of the amendments we use are certified organic or approved for organic use and we source locally whenever possible.
 Here is a list of what we use and why.

 Glacial Rock Dust.
 Mined from a piedmont glacial moraine in British Columbia Canada, glacial rock dust is a natural mineral product containing a broad spectrum of minerals and micronutrients.
 We use glacial rock dust on most of our beds because it provides many of the trace minerals that plants need to grow.